University of North Dakota: Culture

 The North Dakota Museum of Art, the official art museum of the state of North Dakota, is in the heart of campus and offers exhibits throughout the year.
 The Burtness Theater and the Chester Fritz Auditorium regularly feature theater and concert events.
 The Ralph Engelstad Arena also features non-athletic events including concerts.
 The nearby city-owned Alerus Center hosts several concerts each year as well as other events.
-Each year, UND hosts the University of North Dakota Writers Conference.
-This is a week-long event that brings together prominent American and foreign writers.
-Participants have included Truman Capote, Tennessee Williams, Eudora Welty, Tom Wolfe, Allen Ginsberg, Louise Erdrich, Chuck Klosterman, and Gary Snyder.
+Each year, UND hosts the University of North Dakota Writers Conference with prominent American and foreign writers.

 Media

-Print

 The Dakota Student is UND's student newspaper.

 North Dakota Quarterly, a literary journal, is edited at UND.

 The North Dakota Law Review, published by the School of Law since 1924, serves as the journal of the State Bar Association of North Dakota.

 The Alumni Review is published by the UND Alumni Association and Foundation.